-Get ready for revelry in Randall’s Island Park June 3–5!
-Kanye West, Beck, the Strokes, Robyn, De La Soul, and Father John Misty are among the performers playing the sixth annual “Gov Ball.”
+Get ready for revelry in Randall’s Island Park June 2–4.
+Chance the Rapper, Tool, Phoenix, Childish Gambino, and Wiz Khalifa are among the performers playing this year’s annual “Gov Ball.”
 NYC’s first super-successful music fest has become known for wide-ranging acts, lawn games, art installations, and—because this is the Big Apple—amazing food.
-Heavily curated by foodie favorite The Infatuation, the still-lengthy list of vendors has spiked to 53 and is as varied as the musical lineup.
+Heavily curated by local foodie favorites, the menu is generally as varied as the musical lineup.

 Photo credit: The Governors Ball Music Festival and Forest Woodward

 Five more rockin’ fests

 1. Bonnaroo — Manchester, TN.
 Indie music/comedy heaven rules a 700-acre farm outside Nashville June 8–11.

 2. Austin City Limits Music Festival — Austin, TX.
 ACL Fest 2017 rocks Central Austin’s beloved Zilker Park October 6–8 and 13–15.